 What is your group's current bank balance?
 Are there any significant items of expenditure to be set against this bank balance?
-1.14 Our 2019-20 programme will build on new and existing events with a focus on engaging young people who may otherwise not have the opportunity to experience traditional music.
-Through a new Funded Places scheme, we will provide fully subsidized opportunities for pupils to participate in our events.
-We will deliver events for a wider age range than in previous years with our new Fèis Bheag for 5-7 year olds and through existing activity, such as our Weekly Lessons and Fèis Week, we will have opportunities for all young people aged 5-25 to participate in, regardless of their background or ability level.
-Deliver high quality tuition and opportunities for all young people, including those who may otherwise not have access to it.
-Bringing together communities through showcases and public events, add significantly to the local and national cultural calendar, participation in local and national events/competitions, employment opportunities for local tutors and musicians, to raise awareness of Gaelic and traditional music with Renfrewshire, increasing quality of life and providing enriching experiences for all those taking part.
-Further information on our outcomes and the links with the Local Area priorities can be found in the attached report. £18,753 Yes The funds we currently have in place will be used in full for our next Fèis week this July (16th-19th) and our remaining Weekly Lessons / Gaelic Choir sessions for 2018/19.
-Have you applied for funding from any other sources?
-(This includes other Council grant sources as well as external grant providers such as Lottery funding) 2.12 Source of Funding Secured/Not Secured Timescale for Decision if not Secured Various, including Local Partnership Funding Not secured July 2019 Please briefly explain the benefit for the Local Partnership area if you are awarded this grant 2.6 Deliver high quality tuition and opportunities for all young people, including those who may otherwise not have access to it.
-Bringing together communities through showcases and public events, add significantly to the local and national cultural calendar, participation in local and national events/competitions, employment opportunities for local tutors and musicians, to raise awareness of Gaelic and traditional music with Renfrewshire, increasing quality of life and providing enriching experiences for all those taking part.
-Further information on our outcomes and the links with the Local Area priorities can be found in the attached report.
+1.14 with a focus on englave the opportunities for prodeliver events for a our new Fèis Bheag activity, such as our opportunities for all regardless of their In Deliver high quality people, including the Bringing together cevents, add signific calendar, participate employment opportunities of Gaelic increasing quality of all those taking particles the links with the Lattached report. £18,753 The funds we curronext Fèis week the aging young per ty to experience scheme, we wil upils to participal wider age rang for 5-7 year old Weekly Lesson I young people background or a tuition and opp nose who may o communities threantly to the local ion in local and tunities for local cand traditional f life and provide t.
+Further informational focal Area priorite Yes rently have in plais is July (16th-19th cortunities for all young otherwise not have access to it. ough showcases and public all and national cultural national events/competitions, all tutors and musicians, to raise I music with Renfrewshire, ling enriching experiences for nation on our outcomes and ties can be found in the Have you applied for funding from any other sources?
+(This includes other Council grant sources as well as external grant providers such as Lottery funding) 2.12 Source of Funding Secured/Not Secured Timescale for Decision if not Secured Various, including Local Partnership Funding Not secured July 2019 Please briefly explain the benefit for the Local Partnership area if you are awarded this grant 2.6 Deliver high quality people, including the Bringing together contents, add significal calendar, participate employment opport awareness of Gaelicincreasing quality of all those taking participates. nose who may o ommunities thro antly to the local ion in local and tunities for local and traditional f life and provides. portunities for all young otherwise not have access to it. ough showcases and public all and national cultural national events/competitions, all tutors and musicians, to raise I music with Renfrewshire, ling enriching experiences for mation on our outcomes and ties can be found in the

 Previous local grant award history - previous 24 months (for office use only) 2.13

-2018/19 LAC £5376.53 Weekly Les sons -
+2018/19 LAC £5376.53 Weekly Les ssons -

-funding Tutor Fees Tutor Fees
+funding Tutor Fees

-2017/18 Lac £2741 Venue Hire
+2017/18 Lac £2741 Venue Hire !

 Funding

-Paisley 2021 CHEF £4720 Weekly Les Weekly Lessons
+Paisley 2021 CHEF £4720 Weekly Les ssons

 Funding

 Any Additional Information/ 3.00

 Documents Provided with Grant

 Application

 Please provide a breakdown of 2.11 Feis Week £19,562 £0

 the total costs of the project Weekly Lessons £17,472 £1,073

 and the amount requested from Ceilidh Trail £13,241 £963

 this grant source.
 School Visits £4,115 £563

-Appendix 4 Submitted (Out of •
+Appendix 4 Submitted (Out of

 School Care Providers Only)

 Lead Officer Recommendation

 (for office use only)